 The Issuer faces increasing competition in the banking and financial services market in the Czech Republic.
-Such competition has become more intense as a result of the opening of the financial services market following the Czech Republic's accession to the European Union on 1 May 2004.
+Such competition has become more intense as a result of the opening of the financial services market following the Czech Republic's accession to the EU on 1 May 2004.
 The Issuer competes with other banks, financial services firms and a wide range of insurance companies in providing mutual fund, capital markets and advisory services and financial and insurance products.
 Many foreign-owned banks operating in the Czech market are expanding the range of services they offer.

 Currently, the Czech banking market is highly concentrated.
 Although there are only a few competitors comparable in size and scope of business to the Issuer, the Issuer may also face increased competition from less established banks and financial institutions or new entrants seeking to offer more attractive interest or deposit rates or other aggressively-priced products to penetrate the market.
 Recently, the Czech banking market has seen the emergence of several low-cost banks primarily focused on providing internet-based banking services.
 Issuer's principal competitors in the retail banking and SME segments are Československá obchodní banka, Komerční banka and Česká spořitelna, which are the top three market participants according to CNB data, and UniCredit Bank.
 In the corporate banking segment, the Issuer's main competitors include Československá obchodní banka, Česka spořitelna, Komerční banka and UniCredit Bank.
+For a list of the Issuer's competitors on the mortgage market, see "Mortgage Loans and Their Regulatory Framework-General Conditions of the Market-Main Competitors".
 For risks related to competition, see "Risk Factors-The Raiffeisen Group competes against several large international financial institutions and may face increased competition from less established banks or new entrants".